OPS-E2E-PPE/VBA-Docs/api/Office.WorkflowTemplate.md

 ## Remarks

 A **WorkflowTemplate** object corresponds to one of the options displayed in the **Start New Workflow** dialog box.
-On a web page, the workflow templates are displayed as a list of options.
+On a webpage, the workflow templates are displayed as a list of options.

 ## Example